luyongtang/APIs-EaglePulse/README.md

 Retrieve all the latest news for Montreal city

 ##### Input to `/news` using `GET`
-In this example, we only request 1 news quanity to not have a very long JSON output
+In this example, we only request 1 news quantity to not have a very long JSON output
 ```JSON
 {
 	"areaName": "Montreal",